Whether you use it in essential oil or in cooking, lavender offers a wide range of benefits for the nervous system, digestion, and more.

-You can store this in a container and massage onto scalp and let sit for 20-30 minutes then wash hair as you normally would.
+You can store this in a container and massage it onto the scalp and let sit for 20-30 minutes then wash hair as you normally would.
 The mixture will harden above 72 degrees.

 Uses for lavender oil

-add 1 drop to 2 tbsp coconut oil for a calming foot rub
+- add 1 drop to 2 tablespoon coconut oil for a calming foot rub

 - headache relief

 - foot soak